Strategies

 • High-visibility and/or raised crosswalks.

-• Pedestrian safety beacons, such as rapid rectangular flashing beacons or HAWK signals.
+• Pedestrian safety beacons, such as rectangular rapid flashing beacons or pedestrian hybrid beacons signals.

 • Pedestrian countdown heads at signalized intersections.